Birding activities

 Departures:

-The Côte-Nord Migratory Bird Festival also offers family activities, conferences, contests and documentary screenings!
+The Côte-Nord Migratory Bird Festival also offers entertainment, conferences and documentary screenings!